MarcoWorms/ruby-game-of-life/README.md

 ###**Game of Life**
-To run on windows just open the windows bin :)
+To run on windows just open "Game of Life.exe"

 To run on ruby just do the following: